felixge/httpsnoop/README.md

 Another approach I've seen people take is to return a struct that implements all of the interfaces above.
-However, that's also problematic, because it's difficult to fake some of these interfaces behavior when the underlaying http.ResponseWriter doesn't have an implementation.
+However, that's also problematic, because it's difficult to fake some of these interfaces behavior when the underlying `http.ResponseWriter` doesn't have an implementation.
 It's also dangerous, because an application may choose to operate differently, merely because it detects the presence of these additional interfaces.

-This package solves this problem by checking which additional interfaces a http.ResponseWriter implements, returning a wrapped version implementing the exact same set of interfaces.
+This package solves this problem by checking which additional interfaces a `http.ResponseWriter` implements, returning a wrapped version implementing the exact same set of interfaces.

-Additionally this package properly handles edge cases such as WriteHeader not being called, or called more than once, as well as concurrent calls to `http.ResponseWriter` methods, and even calls happening after the wrapped `ServeHTTP` has already returned.
+Additionally this package properly handles edge cases such as `WriteHeader` not being called, or called more than once, as well as concurrent calls to `http.ResponseWriter` methods, and even calls happening after the wrapped `ServeHTTP` has already returned.